chuckcscccl/rustlr/appendix.md

 their properties.
 Of course, you could invent your own notion of what a "grammar" means, and *declare* the grammar to be unambiguous.
-In fact, there is a well-known type of "grammar" that technically can never be ambiguous.
+In fact, there are "grammars" that technically can never be ambiguous.
-A parser generator for such "grammar" would not be able to even give a warning that something is wrong, because according to definition nothing can ever be wrong.
+A parser generator for such "grammar" would not be able to even give a warning that something is wrong because according to definition nothing can ever be wrong.
 It's like writing a program with a bunch of type errors and still have it compile and run, because the language considers them not errors but features.
-Nobody can ever be unhappy in a happy house.
+Nobody can ever be unhappy in the happy house.
-Such an approach is surely popular, however, because most programmers, in academia as well as industry, are only interested in "getting something to work."
+Such an approach is popular, however, because most programmers, in academia as well as industry, are only interested in "getting something to work."
 They are not as interested in something that "should not work."
-The difference
+The contrast between
 strongly, statically typed programming languages and untyped scripting languages is a good analogy for the difference between LR-style parser generators and some other approaches.
 The later are easier to learn and use, especially if you only want to get something to work quickly, while the former has a steeper learning curve but offer long-term benefits.
-Rustlr is a parser generator for Rust programmers, so you should already know which side you're on.
+If you chose to be a Rust programmer then you should already know which side you're on.
 Programmers who write `S --> A* A*` do not deserve a working parser because they have not thought carefully as to what they really want.